rewhans/rewhans/README.md

 # Hi, I'm Ryan Wick 👋

-**Data Analyst** with 20+ years in IT across healthcare, government, retail, and military environments — I turn complex operational data into decisions that actually get used.
+**Data Analyst** with 20+ years in IT across healthcare, government, retail, and military environments.
+I turn complex operational data into decisions that actually get used.

 Completed the **CareerFoundry Data Analytics** program and currently advancing through **Data in Motion's Data Analytics** course.